oishiiburger/ha6502/readme.md

 Hobbyist's Assembler for 6502 microprocessors
 =============================================

 This is a simple 2-pass assembler.
-Features are still being added and the instruction set is not yet complete.
+Features are still being added.
 It's not efficient, but it's fun to tinker with.

 ## Features
 * Labels for automated addressing